 Previous college experience or a high school diploma is not necessary for entry.
+However a high school diploma or GED is required to be eligible for Federal Financial Aid.
 Enrollment in degree or certificate programs is open to students who provide evidence of suitable preparation for course work at the college level.
-You can find the complete criteria outlined on pages 132-134.
+You can find the complete criteria outlined on pages 108-110.